Investment

 Rationale for developing treatment for bacterial peritonitis

 Peritonitis is an inflammation of the peritoneum, the epithelium that lines the abdominal cavity.
 The inflammation can occur either locally or diffusely in the abdomen.
-The severity of the disease is closely related to the extent of inflammation.
-Local inflammation as seen in uncomplicated appendicitis is an acute, reversible and less severe disease than diffuse peritonitis secondary to a perforation of the colon with faecal contamination throughout the abdomen.
+The severity of the disease is closely related to the extent of the inflammation.
+A local inflammation (as seen in uncomplicated appendicitis) is a less severe disease than diffuse peritonitis (e.g., secondary to a perforation of the colon with faecal contamination throughout the abdomen).
 In the latter case, peritonitis can have long-term adverse consequences for the patient even with the best current treatment options.
+Current practice for both local and diffuse peritonitis is surgical intervention and with intravenous (systemic) administration of antibiotics.

 • Incidence of primary indications: 1.7 million per year worldwide (586,000 per year EU+US)